 Finally, cook the grapefruit syrup by simmering together water, sugar, grapefruit zest, and grapefruit juice.
 The sugar will melt, slightly thickening the liquid.

 Now that all the toppings are ready, you can assemble the bostock.
 Slice the brioche into 1 inch thick slices and brush a liberal amount of grapefruit syrup on each slice.
 The bread is stale so you want the syrup to really soak through.
 Next, spread the blood orange marmalade followed by the pecan spread and finish with sliced almonds.
 Bake the bostock with blood orange marmalade for about 15-20 minutes or until the almonds turn golden brown.

 Finish the bostock with powdered sugar and serve warm.

 I'll be honest, this was my first time trying bostock so I wasn't sure what to expect.
 What I got was one amazing pastry.
 This was probably the best way to utilize my brioche bread because the end result was so so worth it!
-The combination of the pecans, almonds, blood orange and grapefruit all work so well together.
-This may be first bostock but it definitely won't be my last.
+The combination of the pecans, almonds, blood orange, and grapefruit all work so well together.
+This may be my first bostock but it definitely won't be my last.

 For more blood orange inspiration check out these balsamic blood orange braised short ribs!